Snaacky/thewiki/docs/getting-started/torrenting.md

 Term               | Definition
 -------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-**Leecher**        | A user who is currently downloading the file, or has finished downloading only parts of the torrent and is sharing the pieces they have.
+**Leecher**        | A user who is currently downloading the file, or has finished downloading some parts of the torrent and is sharing the pieces they have
-**Magnet link**    | A BitTorrent hyperlink that allows you to download the torrent without the need for a .torrent file.
-**Peer**           | An individual computer or device connected to the swarm.
-**Piece**          | A small segment of the files that was cut up during the torrent creation process, allowing simultaneous downloading and uploading of different pieces across peers.
+**Magnet link**    | A BitTorrent hyperlink that allows you to download the torrent without the need for a `.torrent` file **Peer**           | An individual computer or device connected to the swarm **Piece**          | A small segment of the files that was cut up during the torrent creation process, allowing simultaneous downloading and uploading of different pieces across peers
-**Ratio**          | The ratio between the amount of data uploaded and downloaded by the user.
-**Seeder**         | A user who has completed downloading the files and is sharing it with other peers by uploading the file pieces.
+**Ratio**          | The ratio between the amount of data uploaded and downloaded by the user **Seeder**         | A user who has completed downloading the files and is sharing them with other peers by uploading the file pieces
-**Swarm**          | The collective group of peers (seeders and leechers) distributing the files.
-**Torrent client** | The software or application used to download and upload files using the BitTorrent protocol.
-**Torrent file**   | A file (`.torrent`) that contains metadata about the files to be shared and the tracker information required to initiate and coordinate the downloading process.
+**Swarm**          | The collective group of peers (seeders and leechers) distributing the files **Torrent client** | The software or application used to download and upload files using the BitTorrent protocol **Torrent file**   | A file (`.torrent`) that contains metadata about the files to be shared and the tracker information required to initiate and coordinate the downloading process
-**Tracker**        | A server or web service that assists in coordinating the communication between peers in a BitTorrent network by keeping track of which peers possess which pieces of a file.
+**Tracker**        | A server or web service that assists in coordinating the communication between peers in a BitTorrent network by keeping track of which peers possess which pieces of a file

 ===